-[1] See Pub.
+^[1] See Pub.
 L. No. 113-54, § 102(a), 127 Stat.
 587, 587-588 (2013).

-[2] We remind you that there are conditions, other than those discussed in this letter, that must be satisfied to qualify for the exemptions in section 503B of the FDCA.
+^[2] We remind you that there are conditions, other than those discussed in this letter, that must be satisfied to qualify for the exemptions in section 503B of the FDCA.

-[3] On June 9, 2016, FDA issued a final guidance titled, Interim Policy on Compounding Using Bulk Drug Substances Under Section 503B of the Federal Food.
-Drug. and Cosmetic Act.
+^[3] On June 9, 2016, FDA issued a final guidance titled, Interim Policy on Compounding Using Bulk Drug Substances Under Section 503B of the Federal Food, Drug, and Cosmetic Act.
 This guidance describes FDA's interim regulatory policy for outsourcing facilities registered under section 503B of the FDCA while the 503B bulks list is being developed.
 Specifically, the guidance sets out conditions under which FDA does not intend to take action against an outsourcing facility for compounding a drug product using a bulk drug substance that is not included on the 503B list and does not appear on the drug shortage list in effect under section 506E at the time of compounding, distribution, and dispensing until the substance is identified in a final rule as included or not included on the 503B bulks list.
-These conditions include that the substance may be eligible for inclusion on the 503B bulks list, was nominated with adequate support for FDA to evaluate it, and has not been identified by FDA as a substance that appears to present significant safety risks pending further evaluation.
-GHRP-2, GHRP-6, serotonin HCl, and testosterone cypionate were nominated for inclusion on the 503B bulks list, but have been identified as substances that were not nominated with adequate support for FDA to evaluate the substances.
-DMSO, DHEA, HCG, nandrolone, phosphatidylcholine, and sermorelin were not nominated for inclusion on the 503B bulks list, nor did they appear on the drug shortage list in effect under section 506E at the time of compounding and distribution.
-For additional information, see the guidance at http://www.fda.gov/downloads/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/UCM469122.pdf
+These conditions include that the substance may be eligible for inclusion on the 503B bulks list, was nominated with adequate support for FDA to evaluate it and has not been identified by FDA as a substance that appears to present significant safety risks pending further evaluation.
+Bulk drug substances Zinc Chloride, Selenium, and L-Carnitine were nominated for inclusion on the 503B bulks list.
+They were not nominated with adequate support for FDA to evaluate the substance.
+For additional information, see the guidance at

-[4] The specific products made by your firm are drugs within the meaning of section 201(g) of the Act, [21 U.S.C. § 321(g)] because they are intended for use in the diagnosis, cure, mitigation, treatment, or prevention of diseases and/or because they are intended to affect the structure or any function of the body.
+^[4] The specific products made by your firm are drugs within the meaning of section 201(g) of the Act, [21 U.S.C. § 321(g)] because they are intended for use in the diagnosis, cure, mitigation, treatment, or prevention of diseases and/or because they are intended to affect the structure or any function of the body.
 Further, they are "new drugs" within the meaning of section 201(p) of the FDCA [21 U.S.C. § 321(p)] because they are not generally recognized as safe and effective for their labeled uses.

-[5] Your compounded drug products are not exempted from the requirements of section 502(f)(1) of the FDCA by regulations issued by the FDA (see, e.g., 21 CFR 201.115).
+^[5] Your compounded drug products are not exempted from the requirements of section 502(f)(1) of the FDCA by regulations issued by the FDA (see, e.g., 21 CFR 201.115).